frouo/promise-lite/README.md

 Lets chain asynchronous functions.

+`PromiseLite` is an implementation of [Javascript Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) in Swift.
+It is fully tested, pure Swift and lightweight (<150 lines of code).

 ## Installation

 PromiseLite is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: